apache/nuttx/configs/viewtool-stm32f107/README.txt

     - STM32F107VCT6, or
     - STM32F103VCT6

-  The board is vary modular with connectors for a variety of peripherals.
+  The board is very modular with connectors for a variety of peripherals.
   Features on the base board include:

     - User and Wake-Up Keys